 Create the Anchor Placement

 Go to Advanced Ads > Placements and choose the Footer Bar from the available placements.
 As a name, you can also choose “Anchor Ad”.
-You should also select the ad that and save the placement.
+You should also select the ad and save the placement.

 If you head over to the front end, you would now see an anchor ad.